kunal70/House_Price_Prediction/README.md

 # House_Price_Prediction

-Using Dragon realestate datasets prediction and "MEDV' is target feature
+Here, i am creating model on Dragon Realestate datasets to predict price and "MEDV' is target feature and Using 'ExtraTreeRegressor' to find best features